Traveling to Africa

 If adventure and safaris are what you’re after, then Africa has plenty to offer you.
 Although that’s just the start of the wonderful opportunities that await you there.
 The countries of Africa have rich history and thriving cultures that are unique to the region.
 As the world’s second-largest continent, there are countless possibilities.

-Botswana, Swaziland, Lesotho, Madagascar, Mozambique, Namibia, South Africa, Zimbia, and Zimbabwe
+Botswana, Swaziland, Lesotho, Madagascar, Malawi, Mozambique, Namibia, South Africa, Zambia, and Zimbabwe

-Burundi, Comoros, Djibouti, Eritrea, Ethiopia, Kenya, Malawi, Mauritius, Mayotte, Reunion, Rwanda, Seychelles, Somalia, Somaliland, Sudan, South Sudan, Tanzania, Uganda
+Burundi, Djibouti, Eritrea, Ethiopia, Kenya, Rwanda, Seychelles, Somalia, Somaliland, Sudan, South Sudan, Tanzania, Uganda

 Do I Need a Visa to Travel to Africa?